NIDA-IRP-CCMB/QSAR_DAT-hERG/README.md

 ## Runtime environment

-These models are coded in python 3.6.4.
-They were developed using RDKit version 2018.3.1, scikit-learn 0.21.1, MolVS 0.1.1, and xgboost .
+These models are coded in python 3.7.6 ( intallor from Anaconda python [Anaconda3-2020.02-*.sh](https://repo.anaconda.com/archive/)).
+They were developed using RDKit version 2020.03.3, scikit-learn 0.23.2, MolVS 0.1.1, and xgboost 1.0.2.
 Xgboost, Scikit-learn, RDKit and prerequisites were installed from the anaconda repository (using the channel rdkit for rdkit and its prerequisites).
 MolVS was installed under anaconda using pip.
-If using a recent version of anaconda python to build and run the models, it is probably necessary to create a virtual environment based on python 3.6.
-At present, trying to install RDKit into a python 3.7 environment does not appear to be supported and causes anaconda to regress the entire installation to python 2.7.
 Scikit-learn is installed by default with the full anaconda distribution (not miniconda).
-The commands to install xgboost, RDKit and MolVS into an active python 3.6 virtual environment
+The commands to install xgboost, RDKit and MolVS into an active python virtual environment
 are:
 ```
 conda install py-xgboost